2007 Mid-American Conference baseball tournament: Seeding and format

 The winner of each division claimed the top two seeds, while the next four finishers based on conference winning percentage only, regardless of division, participated in the tournament.
-The teams played double-elimination tournament.
+The teams played a double-elimination tournament.
 This was the tenth year of the six team tournament.

 Results

 All-Tournament Team

 The following players were named to the All-Tournament Team.

 Most Valuable Player

 Jason Patton was named Tournament Most Valuable Player.
 Patton played for Kent State.